Surgery, Chemotherapy, and Intensity Modulated Radiation Therapy in Treating Patients with Stage I-III Pleural Mesothelioma

 V. To develop a prediction model of resectability and a prognostic multi-modality imaging model through magnetic resonance imaging (MRI), positron emission tomography (PET) and computed tomography (CT) imaging.

 Patients undergo pleurectomy/decortication (P/D).
 Within 4-8 weeks after surgery, patients receive pemetrexed sodium intravenously (IV) over 10 minutes and cisplatin IV over 60 minutes or carboplatin IV over 30 minutes.
-Treatment repeats every 21 days for up to 4 courses.
+Treatment repeats every 21 days for up to 4 cycles.
 Within 4-8 weeks of chemotherapy completion, patients undergo 28 fractions of IMRT over approximately 6 weeks.

 After completion of study treatment, patients are followed up at 1 month, then every 3 months for 2 years.